Please completely and accurately fill out the ILL request form in Word format below. Clarity and detail will expedite the processing of your request.

 Checking Out ILL Materials

 You will be contacted when interlibrary loan materials are received.
 Borrowed items can be picked up at the Information Desk.
-Please sign the check out card attached to books and leave the carbon copy of the card (the thicker bottom copy) at the desk.
+Please allow the desk attendant to retrieve your item(s).
+ILL books must be checked out at the Information Desk before leaving the library.
 Photocopies will typically be delivered to your campus mailbox and are yours to keep.

 Returning or Renewing ILL Materials